zchee/golang-wiki/Mobile.md

 * Open hello/build.gradle to edit the absolute path to GOPATH and GO.
 * Build and deploy the application to the device.

+The app module contains the main application that invokes the `hello.Greetings`.
+When application is launched the text view is updated with the string returned value.

 If you are not using Android Studio, in order to work with bindings for Android, you need to have [Android SDK](https://developer.android.com/sdk/index.html#Other) installed and ANDROID_HOME environment variable set to the SDK path.

 ```